- Deer Movement In Summer

 Tick Prevention Methods

 In addition to deer management strategies, gardeners will need to apply tick sprays to yards to reduce the spread of ticks coming off deer.
 Ticks spread tick-borne diseases, such as Lyme Disease, to adults, children and pets.
-It's best to avoid deer with these low-maintenance garden solutions; and know how to properly remove a tick.
+It's best to avoid deer with these low-maintenance garden solutions.

 Check Deerbusters' blog for summer gardening tips; and follow the conversation on @DeerbustersDeerFence Facebook using hashtags #deerbusters and #gardeningtips.